cherj314/637assignment2/seng637-a2-team_number.md

 Partition: Invalid Input
 Strategy: Verifies that the Range object throws IllegalArgumentException when lower is greater then upper value.
 Current Status: Passes
-Note that this behavour is not defined by javadoc.
+Note that the exact behavour for this case is not defined by javadoc.

 > getLowerBound: